AlexanderMichael12/BFB-Semester-Project/README.md

 #   BFB Semester Project - Supply Chain Web Appliaction

 This project is a **web-based logistics management system** developed for BFB321.
-It allows for users to manage **drivers, trucks, deliveries, odometer logs, and maintenance records** through a simple HTML/CSS interface with a supporting SQL schema.
+It enables users to manage **drivers, trucks, deliveries, odometer logs, and maintenance records** through a simple HTML/CSS interface with a supporting SQL schema.

 ---

 ## Overview
 The system provides:
 - A dashboard linking all main modules
-- HTML pages for drivers, vehicles, delivery history
+- HTML pages for drivers, vehicles and delivery history
 - A shared CSS file for consistent styling
 - An SQL schema and demo database to support backend integration in the future